yashbhavsar007/burrow/README.md

 ## What is Burrow

 Hyperledger Burrow is a permissioned blockchain node that executes smart contract code following the Ethereum specification.
-Burrow is built for a multi chain universe with application specific optimization in mind.
+Burrow is built for a multi-chain universe with application specific optimization in mind.
 Burrow as a node is constructed out of three main components: the consensus engine, the permissioned Ethereum virtual machine and the rpc gateway.
 More specifically Burrow consists of the following:

 - **Consensus Engine:** Transactions are ordered and finalised with the Byzantine fault-tolerant Tendermint protocol.
 The Tendermint protocol provides high transaction throughput over a set of known validators and prevents the blockchain from forking.
 - **Application Blockchain Interface (ABCI):** The smart contract application interfaces with the consensus engine over the [ABCI](https://github.com/tendermint/tendermint/abci).
 The ABCI allows for the consensus engine to remain agnostic from the smart contract application.